praveen555/Danny_MA_SQL_Challenges/SQL/Challenge_5.md

 Note : I initally did not bother to order the columns as it does not matter much in my opinion however for visibility sake and to follow the question instructions I created a temporary table to order it as it seems easiers.
 In Pandas you choose the columns in the order to reorganize the dataframe.
 You can chose to persist this temporary table in this ordered format if you want to.
 I however chose not to as it does not make a difference in the further analysis.
 Since I have broken down steps my table persists even when the connection is broken or I quit the application.
+While it is always recommended to create a backup table and work on the new table.

 ```
 create temporary table temp_weekly_sales as